Technology is everywhere.

 Regarding the external monitors for newborns, I am ONLY speaking about term babies who have cooked in the uterus long enough and are NOT sent home with MEDICALLY ISSUED monitors.
 The babies who have physician recommended monitors are not the ones who I worry about overuse of baby-tech.

-Technology is not always a parent’s friend.
+Technology is not always a good thing in parenting.

 Back in MY day (10 years ago), my husband and I had an audio-only monitor with one end in the baby’s room and 2 handheld monitors which we would leave in common areas of the house.
 When I would move from one area to another, I’d bring the audio monitor with me.
 I’m sure that when I was a baby, my parents just listened out for my cries.
 Or maybe they tied a tin can to a string in my room and held the other tin can in whatever adjacent room they were in, playing a version of infant telephone.
 I wouldn’t be surprised.